 Zapolin has heard these counter-arguments; he remains undeterred, convinced of the power of psychedelics to change lives—and by that virtue, to change the president’s mind.

 Zapolin has firsthand experience.
 He grew up middle class in a Boston suburb, and recalls a teen job at Howard Johnson’s, bussing hotcakes and burgers from “dreary faces coming in to eat their slop,” as he says.
 He’d idly grumble to himself, full of teenage angst, “I might as well swerve my car into a tree.”
 Then, one day, older waiters gave him mescaline.
 On the two-mile walk home, the woods came alive, Zapolin’s world expanded.
 In early adulthood, he kept tripping.
-A heroic dose of mushrooms at age 18 suggested the world, which had seemed solid, is actually vibrating energy.
+A heroic dose of shrooms at age 18 suggested the world, which had seemed solid, is actually vibrating energy.
 He realized there are a thousand different ways to think about life, not just the static one presented him in childhood.